oymotion/gForceSDKArduino/README.md

 	Complete these two steps to obtain the complete project documentation,The submodule should be located `gForceSDKArduino -> src ` ,including ` gForceSDKEmbedded.git ` all files,if no, Please download and add ` gForceSDKEmbedded.git ` to the above location  by yourself.

+	If you no have git :

+	First enter the oymotion/gForceSDKArduino.git , Click the ` Clone or download ` to download the  gForceSDKArduino.zip;
+	Then enter the oymotion/gForceSDKEmbedded.git , Click the ` Clone or download ` to download the  gForceSDKEmbedded.zip;
+	After decompression,add all the files inside gForceSDKEmbedded.
+Zip to `gForceSDKArduino -> src `.

 2. Importing the gForce SDK for Arduino